masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ### punch

-The `punch` statement allows to access variables from other instantiated modules.
+The `punch` statement allows accessing registers, inputs, and outputs from other instantiated modules.

-Verilog has a somewhat similar punch semantics called Hierarchical Reference.
+Verilog has a somewhat similar semantics with the Hierarchical Reference.
 It also allows to go through the module hierarchy and read/write the contents of a variable.
-It is not popular for 2 main reasons: (1) It is consider "not nice" to bypass the module interface and touch an internal variable; (2) some tools do not support it as synthesizable.
+It is not popular for 2 main reasons: (1) It is considered "not nice" to bypass the module interface and touch an internal variable; (2) some tools do not support it as synthesizable.

-Pyrope benefits more than Verilog from the `punch`  because it allows to punch tuples (SystemVerilog does not allow to punch classes which do not tend to be synthesizable anyway).
+Pyrope benefits more than Verilog from the `punch`  because it allows to punch tuples (SystemVerilog does not allow to punch classes that do not tend to be synthesizable anyway).
 Also Pyrope `punch` allows relative hierarchy reference.

-Without a `punch`, the tuple could be pass in the input/outputs, but since everything is passed by value, it will create a copy.
+Without a `punch`, the tuple could be passed in the input/outputs, but since everything is passed by value, it will create a copy.
 It would not be possible to have a memory, and then use methods to update/read the memory contents across modules.
-This will be very counter intuitive for most programmers[^4].
+This will be very counterintuitive for most programmers[^4].

-[4]: Although it is the thing that most verilog codign guidelines force you to do.
+[4]: Although it is the thing that most Verilog coding guidelines force you to do.

-The punch is a super set of these 3 different set of tools:
+The punch is a superset of these 3 different sets of tools:

 * Verilog hierarchical reference.
-Like Verilog hier, `ounch` allows to access variables through the hierarchy.
-A difference in Pyrope is that only `pub` variables are accessible, and remote updates are only allowed to `pub var` that did not have any other write.
+Like Verilog hier, `punch` allows to access variables through the hierarchy.
+A difference in Pyrope is that only `pub` registers or undriven inputs are accessible.

-* Soft connections and CHISEL boring utils allow to define a unique identifier, and connects between the IDs.
+* Soft connections and CHISEL boring utils allow to define of a unique identifier and connects between the IDs.
 Punch also has this capability by building a tuple that provides name registration.